gbrayut/cloud-examples/gke-ai-infgw/README.md

 # GKE Native External Gateway with Basic HTTPRoute

 We'll start with a **gke-l7-regional-external-managed** Application Load Balancer (ALB) and basic HTTPRoutes and then build more complex examples on that shared GCLB.
 If you want to use an internal LB you can switch the [infgw-external.yaml](./infgw-external.yaml) gatewayClass to **gke-l7-rilb** for a regional internal ALB.
-The example uses a *.example.com [self-signed wildcard certificate](common/openssl-certs.sh) for HTTPS, but you can omit that entire section if want to use only HTTP for testing.
+The example uses a *.example.com [self-signed wildcard certificate](https://github.com/gbrayut/cloud-examples/blob/main/common/openssl-certs.sh) for HTTPS, but you can omit that entire section if you want to use only HTTP for testing.
 There also is an HTTP->HTTPS redirect example commented out in the [infgw-httproute-basic.yaml](./infgw-httproute-basic.yaml) file if desired.

 ```shell
 # Deploy gateway and host header based routing